nameer50/Twitty/README.md

 Note: If you are not logged in, the homepage will by default show all posts from all users.
 Once logged in, the homepage will show posts made by yourself and users you follow.

+Note: To hide comments or the comment form, click on the comments button again.

 Try it out here: https://twitty-na.herokuapp.com/